Lauramblanco/starter-academic/content/home/featured.md

 ---
 # An instance of the Featured widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: featured
+widget:

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
-weight: 80
+weight:

-title: Featured Publications
+title:
 subtitle: ""

 content: